PhilMele/M2Project/readme.md

       }

-      note: this solution was taken from GerryLon response to this post: https://stackoverflow.com/questions/52846805/count-the-number-of-trues-in-a-javascript-object
+      credits: this solution was taken from GerryLon response to this post: https://stackoverflow.com/questions/52846805/count-the-number-of-trues-in-a-javascript-object

 Once `count` is defined, we can compare to the total number of mission and return the a percentage value in `completion` variable which can be used to set the value of the progress bar in `##quest-progress`: